Roger-Heathcote/flashcards/cards/scss.md

 They are regular scss files who's name starts with the underscore character _.

-They are imported with the @use keyword at the top of the file, and accessed via dot notation.
-The file name becomes the namepace.
+They are either imported with the @use keyword at the top of the file, and accessed via dot notation.
+The file name becoming the namepace.
+File is only ever imported once, no matter how many times it is @used.

+OR they are imported directly into the main name space with @import

 ## How are sass mixins defined and consumed